robotology/ycm-cmake-modules/help/manual/ycm-build-system-support.7.rst

 YCM Build System Support
 ========================

 YCM offers a few macros and Find scripts that can be used in your build system.
+See instructions in :manual:`ycm-using(7)`.

   * :ref:`Generic Modules` that add functionalities to CMake that might